mythril-forge/homebrew-spells/spells/cantrips/mending.md

 ---

 ## Description
 This spell repairs a single break or tear in an object you touch, such as broken chain link, two halves of a broken key, a torn cloak, or a leaking wineskin.
-As long as the break or tear is no larger than 1 foot in any dimension, you mend it, leaving no trace of the former damage.
+As long as the break or tear fits within a 1-foot-long cube, you mend it, leaving no trace of the former damage.

 This spell can physically repair a magic item or construct, but the spell can't restore magic to such an object.

 ---

-**Classes:** bard, cleric, druid, sorcerer, wizard, artificer (revisited)
+**Classes:** bard, cleric, druid, sorcerer, wizard, artificer

 **Sources:** PHB, page 259

+**Quality Assurance:** :star: personal pass